How Old Are You (film): Plot

-The story is centered on a 36-year-old character named Nirupama Rajeev who works as a UD clerk in the Revenue Department.
-Her husband is Rajeev Narayanan who works at Akashavaani and aspires of migrating to Ireland, but Nirupama can't accompany him as most Irish companies turn down her job applications.
-There is nothing interesting about her life; she leads a normal life but craves for a change.
+The story is centered on 36-year-old Nirupama, who works as a clerk in the Revenue Department.
+Her husband is Rajeev Narayanan who works at Akashavaani and aspires to migrate to Ireland.
+Nirupama can't accompany him as most Irish companies turn down her job applications.
+There is nothing interesting about her life; she leads a normal life but craves change.

 One fine day, she gets an invitation from the President and gets summoned to the IG's office and learns that the President of India would like to have a conversation with her, after a question which her daughter posed to the President who came to the school.
 Unfortunately, Nirupama faints in-front of the President and the meeting turns out to be a disaster.
 Post this, she becomes the laughing stock on Facebook.
 Nirupama is then faced with the issue of being criticized by her family members.
 Later Nirupama gets in a situation where she has to watch her husband and daughter fly to Ireland.

 Susan David, her old classmate, a successful businesswoman, reminds her of the woman she used to be and inspires her to rediscover her younger self.
 Nirupama then explains her situation, when she met the president, to the social media and clears her name.
 Her inability to rise up to her daughter's expectations and the discomfiture of her husband being mistaken for her younger brother further troubles her.
 Nirupama had a habit of having a vegetable garden on her roof, without the usage of chemicals or pesticides.

 One day Nirupama visits an old woman whom she would meet every day on her bus.
 Both of them don't even know their names, and when she gets to know that the woman is sick, Nirupama turns up at her house with her own vegetable.
 The old woman thanks her for the time she spent for her and for reminding her that she is not alone in this world.
 News of her pure vegetables spreads as the sick woman shares them with her employer.